If you were trying to really impact on digital literacy in schools, what would you focus on?

 This is Part 2 in a 4 part series: Designing course levels.

-It’s 2019.
-Start a coding club today.
+It’s 2024.
+Start a coding club for kids.

 You can start a coding club at your school today.
 Here are some of my ideas for getting started.

-Digital Technologies Curriculum PD with the Queensland College of Teachers
+Digital Technologies Curriculum PD

 Anna Kinnane, one of the ACARA writers of the Australian Curriculum: Digital Technologies, and Emily de la Pena, Founder of Coding Kids, will be delivering a web conference on Friday 20 January 2017 at 11am-12pm.